mauriceaka/TP_SIR/README.md

 ## Start-up

 •    Create a database called tpdatabase.</br>
-•    To start the project do jetty: run.</br>
+•    To start the project do <strong> jetty: run.</strong></br>
 •    To populate the database, you have to run the file: <strong> src/main/java/Jpa/JpaTest.java. </strong></br>
-•    For the test of the loading at the earliest, it is necessary to run: src/main/java/Jpa/JoinFetch.java.</br>
+•    For the test of the loading at the earliest, it is necessary to run: <strong> src/main/java/Jpa/JoinFetch.java. </strong></br>
-•    For the lazy loading test, run: N + 1select.
+•    For the lazy loading test, run: <strong>src/main/java/Jpa/N1select.</strong>

 ## Built With